mdirir92/Woof/README.md

 You will be building a system to rate dogs based on the [Dog CEO API](https://dog.ceo/dog-api/documentation/).

-- Users need to be able to browse all the breeds available
+- Users need to be able to browse all the breeds available on the Dog CEO API
-- Able to view random dogs, either overall or by breeds
+- Able to view random dogs, either overall or by breeds from Dog CEO API
 - Can add dogs to my favorite list
 - Can add a rating to the dog
 - Can see the overall rating of the dog